roderickjackson-bradley/socket_io_app/work/w10/d5/02-updating-state-react.md

 ##### Pair/Share

-**Take a minute with a pair to discuss - What if object/array has a nested object/array that needs updating?**
+**Take a minute with a pair to discuss - What if an object/array has a nested object/array that needs updating?**

-#### Features
+#### 2. Features

-Replacing object/arrays **at all levels** in state instead of mutating them can not only be more performant, but make implementing features such as undo and time travel back to an earlier point in an application not only possible, but easier than you may think.
+Replacing object/arrays **at all levels** in state instead of mutating them enables the implementation of features such as undo and time travel back to an earlier point in an application not only possible, but easier than you may think.

+It also can help prevent subtle bugs from appearing in complex apps.

 > Perhaps you've heard of an alternative approach to state management - [Redux](https://redux.js.org/).
 Unlike with React, you can't cheat with Redux as it demands that all state not be mutated.
 In fact, there's even a library that helps you implement immutable state called [Immutable.js](https://github.com/immutable-js/immutable-js).